 - 1 teaspoon vanilla

 In a food processor, add the dates and blend until it forms a sticky paste (it will clump together in a ball).
 Remove from processor.
-Add in oats, coconut flakes, and salt and blend until pulverized.
+Add in oats, pecans, coconut flakes, and salt and blend until pulverized.
 Add in remaining ingredients and pulse until all the ingredients come together and becomes a wet sticky sand like consistency.
 Grease a muffin pan and add a small slither of parchment paper to each one.
-Add a 1/4 cup of the curst mixtures to each cavity and firmly press down (it should make 9 cheesecakes).
+Add a 1 heaping tablespoon of the curst mixtures to each cavity and firmly press down (it should make 11 cheesecakes).
 Set aside.